A new commercial growth model

 As the large consulting firms move upmarket, many SME and mid-market clients will still need practical, affordable AI help from someone they already trust.
 Accounting firms already have the client relationships and business context to become that trusted first call.

-Use agents first.
-Then recommend them.
+Use AI first.
+Then recommend it.

-The front door to a 16-agent roadmap
+The 16-agent roadmap

-Seven demonstrated starting points
+Seven demonstrated now

 Accounting Firm AI Concierge